Pennsylvania Health information

 After 16 weeks, 41% of the participants no longer met the criteria for major depressive disorder.
 In the class-exercise group, 45% achieved remission of depression; at-home exercise group, 40%; medication group, 47%; and the placebo group, 31%.

-How increases in HOL "good" cholesterol help protect the heart
+How increases in HDL "good" cholesterol help protect the heart

 Cleveland, Ohio: Researchers at The Cleveland Clinic found as HDL "good" cholesterol increased, the risk of cardiovascular events decreased.
 With each 1% increase in HDL, there was a 2% decrease in cardiovascular events.